 Mr Bailey completed his undergraduate medical training in Leeds and basic surgical training in Newcastle-upon-Tyne before higher orthopaedic surgical training at the Robert Jones and Agnes Hunt Orthopaedic Hospital in Oswestry, Shropshire.
-He gained extensive experience in the management of traumatic and degenerate conditions of the upper and lower limbs and completed his training with a Sports Orthopaedic and Joint Replacement Fellowship in Australia.
+He gained extensive experience in the management of traumatic and degenerate conditions of the lower limbs and completed his training with a Sports Orthopaedic and Joint Replacement Fellowship in Australia.

 His research interests include the biomechanical testing of orthopaedic implants, computer-assisted surgery and the clinical outcomes of procedures for patellofemoral disorders.